lipt0n/color-game/README.md

 `color_game/main.py` contain curces, main game loop and key handling

-Also, I there are vscode settings in this repo - so you should be able to debug code without any extra configuration (just choose proper venv)
+Also, there are vscode settings in this repo - so you should be able to debug code without any extra configuration (just choose proper venv)

 I also add some simple tests (please don't get excited, I said simple)